olivia-creates/startups/startup_ideas/Metta.md

 | Location COGS | Rent/ops $35–$60k/mo | City‑dependent |
 | Contribution margin | 20–35% at scale | After facilitators + ops |
 | Payback | 12–24 months/store | With disciplined rollout |

 ---

+### **🌍 Vision & Network**

+We democratize the spiritual by surfacing the science behind the esoteric, and empower the rise of consciousness through a global network of devoted franchisees operating to exacting brand and experience standards.

+---